paulose610/annam-FAQCluster/docs/entry_points.md

    run_post_pipeline() on outputs/<state>/
 ```

-Registers each subprocess with `_job_ctl` so they can be cancelled via the backend's stop endpoint.
+Registers each subprocess with `_job_ctl` so they can be cancelled via the server's stop endpoint.

 ---